f4exb/sdrangel/plugins/samplesink/bladerf2output/readme.md

 The plugin will be built only if the [BladeRF host library](https://github.com/Nuand/bladeRF) is installed in your system.
 If you build it from source and install it in a custom location say: `/opt/install/libbladeRF` you will have to add `-DBLADERF_DIR=/opt/install/libbladeRF/include` to the cmake command line.

-Note that libbladeRF v2 with git tag 2018.10-rc1 should be used (official release) thus:

-  - The FX3 firmware version should be v2.3.1
-  - The FPGA image version should be v0.9.0

 The FPGA .rbf file should be copied to the folder where the `sdrangel` binary resides.
 You can download FPGA images from [here](https://www.nuand.com/fpga_images/)

 The BladeRF Host library is also provided by many Linux distributions (check its version) and is built in the SDRangel binary releases.